jming9188/DTE-Hackathon-2024/README.md

 ## Purpose

-This project aims to assist individuals who suspect they may have CHF in determining whether they should seek further evaluation or make lifestyle changes to mitigate their risk of developing the disease.
+HeartWise aims to assist individuals who suspect they may have CHF in determining whether they should seek further evaluation or make lifestyle changes to mitigate their risk of developing the disease.